 JOBS IN ENVIRONMENT

 'Environmental' jobs tends to focus on advocacy, activism or regulation, while the 'Natural Resource' jobs are typically 'field' and outdoor disciplines.
 Job terminology for environmental/resource occupations varies widely state to state.
+It is important to learn the terminology for your occupation.

 If all of this is new to you, you might find Green Careers Resource Guide by Jim Cassio to be a great introduction to green careers.